mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/deploy-best-practice/index.md

 # MongoDB

+## MongoDB User-per-Application

+It is important to never give applications access to administrative functions of MongoDB.
+It is strongly recommended that a user is created for each application connecting to MongoDB.
+Generally applications need the ["readWrite" MongoDB Privilege](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite) only to access the database(s) they require.

+See the "MongoDB Administration" section of the documentation for steps on adding an application-level user.

+## Links

 See more Production recommendations here:
 - [MongoDB Production Notes](https://docs.mongodb.com/manual/administration/production-notes/)
 - ["Tuning Linux for MongoDB" - Percona Database Performance Blog](https://www.percona.com/blog/2016/08/12/tuning-linux-for-mongodb/)